 An innovative team

 The objective of the Ashurst Advance team is to transform client service by continually evolving the firm’s legal services delivery in order to provide real value and help clients achieve their business objectives in a highly cost effective way.

 Christopher Georgiou is a partner and head of the global Ashurst Advance division, the firm’s integrated “NewLaw” offering which focuses on the three fundamental areas of innovation in legal services: resources, process and technology.

 Tara L. Waters is a corporate partner and co-CEO of Ashurst Digital Ventures, the firm’s in-house development and investment arm of Ashurst Advance, providing innovative technology-led solutions to clients.

-Technology transforms the way we provide legal services to our clients.
-At Ashurst, we believe that Legal Technology and digitization will be at the core of the future legal model and have therefore positioned technology at the heart of our strategy.
+Technology transforms the way legal services can be provided to clients.
+Ashurst believes that legal technology and digitization will be at the core of the future legal model and have therefore positioned technology at the heart of our strategy.

-At our first Ashurst Legal Hackathon, we had 22 student ‘hackers’ in Frankfurt from academic backgrounds such as law, legal economics and information technology.
+At the first Ashurst Legal Hackathon, 22 student ‘hackers’ attended in Frankfurt, from academic backgrounds such as law, legal economics and information technology.
 The students were split into 4 teams, each mentored by a ‘subject matter expert’ from the relevant practice group.
-Over a 24-hour competition each team built a pilot of a digital tool using the BRYTER platform and then pitched their product to our expert judges.
+Over a 24-hour competition, each team built a pilot of a digital tool using the BRYTER platform and then pitched their product to a panel of expert judges.
 The tools showcased were:

 - a corporate policy analyzer (the winning project);